crate/crate/blackbox/docs/config/cluster.rst

   | *Default:*  ``not set``
   | *Runtime:*  ``no``

-Currently there are two other discovery types: via DNS and via EC2 API.
+Currently there are three other discovery types: via DNS, via EC2 API and via Microsoft Azure mechanisms.

 When a node starts up with one of these discovery types enabled, it performs a lookup using the settings for the specified mechanism listed below.
 The hosts